 The rural medical track prepares medical students for a rural primary care residency and a successful practice in rural or underserved Oklahoma.
 The rural medical track offers unique learning opportunities for motivated students to fully develop their skills, knowledge and abilities to succeed in a challenging practice environment.

-Students interested in pursuing the rural medical track should indicate so on the supplemental application.
+Students interested in pursuing the rural medical track should indicate so on the OSUCOM supplemental application, and also complete the Rural Medical Track (RMT) application.
 If you have a question regarding the rural medical track, please call 918-561-8468.

 Why choose the rural medical track?